 We're also working to reduce turnaround time.

-My administration has been aggressively responding to case growth in the Sunbelt, and we continue to do so working very close with all governors, but right now, in particular those governors.
+My administration has been aggressively responding to case growth in the Sunbelt, and we continue to do so, working very close with all governors, but right now, in particular, those governors.

-We're coordinating closely with hospitals and governors in the last three weeks.
+We're coordinating closely with hospitals and governors.

-My administration currently has zero unfilled requests for unfulfilled requests for uh equipment or anything else that they need from the governors.
+My administration currently has zero unfilled requests for unfulfilled requests for equipment or anything else that they need from the governors.

-No governor needs anything right now, and we think we'll have it that way till the end because frankly we are stocked up and ready to go wherever we have to go.
+No governor needs anything right now, and we think we'll have it that way till the end because, frankly, we are stocked up and ready to go wherever we have to go.

 We've nearly 7,000 National Guard and military medical personnel in Texas, California, Florida, and Arizona that's helping us greatly.

-Want to thank them very much.
+I want to thank them very much.

 The military has been fantastic.